 Watch the sunset on the Rambla

 They are lovely!
 The city government built a boardwalk (locally known as the “Rambla”) that spans 22.2 km along the coast.
 The Rambla is the longest-running sidewalk in the world.
 Sunsets in Montevideo are spectacular, so one of my favorite things to do was go for my daily walk along the Rambla to enjoy the sunset.

 Visit Plaza de Independencia and enjoy an impromptu Tango

 There are a lot of cultural activities in Montevideo, and a quick walk around downtown will reveal many theaters, bookstores, museums, and elegant old buildings.
 Not to miss is the Plaza de Independencia in Old Town, where the iconic building “Palacio Salvo” is located.
 Tango was also born along the Río de la Plata, so it’s quite common to see impromptu tango street parties.

 Montevideo is conveniently located on the coast and very centric, as all main roads branch out of the city, making it easy to visit other places in Uruguay.

-While here I visited the coastal town Colonia del Sacramento.
-This historical UNESCO world heritage site to the north along Río de la Plata, faces Buenos Aires, which is just opposite on the Argentinean side of the river.
+While there, I visited the coastal town of Colonia del Sacramento.
+This historic UNESCO world heritage site to the north along Río de la Plata faces Buenos Aires, just opposite on the Argentinean side of the river.
 You can easily take a ferry to the Argentine capital.
 I also checked out Punta del Este & Balneario José Ignacio.
-Both have world-renowned beaches and, if you’re lucky, you might run across celebrities like Shakira.
+Both have world-renowned beaches, and, if you’re lucky, you might run across celebrities like Shakira.

 Eating in Uruguay